Understanding OKR Automatic Rollup

 Progress Rollup: Aggregating Completion

 Progress rollup calculates your parent's progress by combining the progress of all contributing children.
-By default, all contributing children have equal impact—if you have three Key Results at 80%, 60%, and 40%, your parent Objective shows 60% progress (the average).
+By default, all contributing children have equal impact.
+If you have three Key Results at 80%, 60%, and 40%, your parent Objective shows 60% progress (the average).

 Organizations can optionally enable custom weights to prioritize strategically important work.
 With custom weights, you might give a critical Key Result 50% weight while supporting work gets 25% each, so the weighted calculation reflects strategic priorities.